Did you know…

 Gramophones, later known as record players of course, had lost their popularity by the 1980s and 90s, but records are now making a comeback.
 Listening to them will never be as easy as turning on the radio (Phoenix’s first radio station was licensed in 1922, by the way) or tapping that icon on your phone, but they have a sound that can take you back to another time.
 The Library of Congress has an interesting and extensive digital collection of audio recordings you can browse through (https://www.loc.gov/audio) and even download.
 It’s truly amazing to hear a piece of music, story, or a speech that was recorded over a century ago.

 Information about the phonautograph was found from this story on NPR.

 Information on Mr. Berliner and his gramophone was found online at Thought Co.

 HathiTrust digital library is where we found the catalogs noted in this blog, including the great picture of the ladies with headphones from Frank Leslie’s Illustrated Newspaper (February 16, 1889).
 We used information from the 1897 Sears Roebuck catalog and the 1916 Montgomery Ward catalog.

 The piano pictured at the top of the page is a Collard & Collard, London, burled walnut piano (c.1824), from the back parlor of the Rosson House.

 And you know what that means – it’s National Preservation Month!
 Help us celebrate the effort that transformed these buildings from eyesores to local landmarks and points of pride.
-Buy a Membership, Volunteer, attend an Event, or Donate to help preserve and protect the buildings of Heritage Square for over another 120 years.
+Buy a Membership or Donate to help preserve and protect the buildings of Heritage Square for another 126 years.